vpilat/arewewebyet/content/news/2015-06-23-herd-a-http-load-testing-application-written-in-rust.md

 <p>Currently Herd is able to spawn thousands of concurrent requests to HTTP endpoints by making use of unix process forking and multithreadding, however, there are features I want to implement, but I'm looking for contributors to help get the project off the ground! </p>

-<p>Contributions very welcome in the form of pull requests in GitHub: <a href="https://github.com/imjacobclark/Herd" rel="nofollow">https://github.com/imjacobclark/Herd</a></p>
+<p>Contributions very welcome in the form of pull requests in github: <a href="https://github.com/imjacobclark/Herd" rel="nofollow">https://github.com/imjacobclark/Herd</a></p>

 <p>Todo</p>